Elfin-Jedi/Angband-4.0.5/readme.txt

 To-do (so far, this branch (a reminder for myself)):

-Add a message for Reduce Cuts and Poison, so it is clear that it has reduced cuts.
+Fix Reduce Cuts and Poison, add a message for TIMED_DEC:CUT so it is clear that it has reduced cuts.

 Fix Resist Magic, TIMED_INVULN has an entirely different effect in Vanilla.